magandrez/manuel.is/content/posts/cul-de-sac.md

 greenwashing. _Really_ doing it properly, and even going beyond, knowing that we have to clean two centuries of craze and running forward.

 {{< figure src="/image/dust_bowl.jpg#center" link="https://americanart.si.edu/artwork/dust-bowl-10614" title="Alexandre Hogue, Dust Bowl, 1933, oil on canvas, 24 x 32 5/8 in.
-(61 x 82.8 cm) , Smithsonian American Art Museum, Gift of International Business Machines Corporation, 1969.123" >}}
+(61 x 82.8 cm) , Smithsonian American Art Museum, Gift of International Business Machines Corporation, 1969.123" alt="Dust Bowl painting by Alexandre Hogue">}}

 But we could not continue.
 I collected my thoughts and posted them elsewhere, the transcript below: